 (a) “Class” means a setting in which organized instruction of academic course content is provided to one or more students (including cross-age groupings) for a given period of time.
 A course may be offered to more than one class.
 Class instruction, provided by one or more teachers or other staff members, may be delivered in person or via a different medium.

-(b) “Regular assignment of a teacher” means a teacher who consistently teaches a group of students in elementary self-contained classroom or group(s) of students in secondary classroom in academic subject area(s) over a given period of time.
+(b) “Regular assignment of a teacher” means a teacher who consistently teaches a group of students in an elementary self-contained classroom or group(s) of students in a secondary classroom in academic subject area(s) over a given period of time.

 (2) Beginning with the 2014–2015 school year, the Department of Education shall require public education programs to submit information as required by ORS 329.901 and this rule for the following categories of classes as identified based on the grade levels of the school: